km4kfl/-nbfreqscan/README.md

 You can also use `--no-build` to use the cached results where it only runs the module and doesn't build the data.
 Using `--no-build` ignores most of the parameters as these were used when building the intermediate data (stored in some local files).

 If you omit `--start` and `--end` it will build with ALL of the data which may be intended and is quite useful sometimes.

+# Performance

+You might notice it runs slow.
+The reason is I'm dealing with a very large dataset that won't fit into RAM nor it will fit using virtual memory.
+Because of this I have to stream the data in and that causes it to run magnitudes slower.
+I also stream the data in multiple times which if you are using the whole dataset means it reads the whole data file multiple times - as you can figure for gigabytes of data this can take some time.

+There is a faster version for datasets that fit into memory and a much simpler program.
+I used to have it written but it evolved into what it is now.
+The process is simple if you need to recreate it just copy what I've done and turn everything into Numpy operations.
+You can pretty much do it all in almost one line of code.